-- Safety is the ability to avoid hazards.
+- Safety is the ability to correctly handle hazards.

-- Hazard = defined undesirable situation.
+- Hazard = a defined undesirable situation.

 - Generally serious problems.

 - Relies on a specification of hazards.

-- Defines what the hazard is, how it will be avoided in the software.
+- Defines each hazard, how it will be avoided or handled.

-- We prove or show evidence that the hazard is avoided.
+- Prove that the hazard is avoided.

 - Only concerned with hazards, so proofs often possible.